between0n1/LOL-API/README.md

 # LOL-API
-It gives you the real-time number of League of Legend players by division, tier, region.
+main.py gives you the real-time number of League of Legend players by division, tier, region.